Skip to content

 Proofreader

-The proofreader checks for clarity by looking for grammar and punctuation issues.
-Proofreaders are not only used for manuscripts of books, but also to check website content, social media content as well as business documents and packaging.
-If proofreaders look at text in its designed format, they will correct layout and formatting issues too.
+A proofreader checks for clarity by looking for grammar and punctuation issues.
+Proofreaders are not only used for manuscripts, but also to check website content, social media content as well as business documents, such as reports and training manuals.
+If proofreaders look at the text in its designed format, they will correct layout and formatting issues, too.
 (You can see my blog about working with a proofreader here.)

 Proof-editor

-A proof-editor will improve the writing from a structural and technical level but apply a lighter hand as it’s a service typically offered by proofreaders.
-This service is appropriate for online content.
-(More info available here.)
+A proof-editor will improve the writing at a structural and technical level, but apply a lighter hand than a copyeditor would, as it’s a service typically offered by proofreaders.
+Proof-editing is appropriate for online content.
+(More information is available here.)

-The terms vary according to where you are on the globe.
-In general, this role involves checking the writing at the technical level and will look to improve the structure, messaging/narrative as well as correct punctuations and grammar.
-They will ensure the branding (in terms of writing, layout and formatting) is consistent across all formatted pages, blogs, articles, social media and website too.
+The meaning of these terms varies according to where you are on the globe and from editor to editor.
+In general, a copyeditor or line editor checks writing at the technical level and will look to improve the structure, messaging/narrative, as well as correct use of punctuation and grammar.
+They will ensure the branding (in terms of writing, layout and formatting) is consistent across all formatted pages, blog posts, articles, social media and websites.

-The cost of using an AR is quite low because the editor will provide a letter or a simple report of their thoughts and findings, which is simpler to prepare than providing proofreading and editorial comments (i.e. it takes less time).
+The cost of using an AR is usually low because the editor will provide a letter or a simple report of their thoughts and findings, which is less time-consuming than preparing proofreading and editorial comments.
+There are many ARs on LinkedIn.

 Beta readers (useful for self-publishing a book)